 - Maintain documentation of proper attendance and completion of all clinical hours at all clinical sites.
 This includes being on time and properly attired.
 Trainee must keep all original copies and at the conclusion of clinical give the originals to the clinical instructor. - Maintain documentation of all cases scrubbed at all clinical facilities.
-Clinical case log sheets must be maintained and submitted to the clinical instructor each week.
-Remember that there is a minimum number and specific number of type of case required to graduate.
-Each trainee must keep a duplicate copy of the case logs for their personal record. - Maintain documentation of all Procedure Evaluation Forms (including Central Processing). - Turning in any complete assignment on the dates specified (i.e. clinical case reports). - Attending any conferences scheduled by the instructor. - Following the policies of the Surgical Technology Program at D-H
+Clinical case log sheets must be maintained and updated on a weekly basis.
+Remember that there is a minimum number and specific number of type of case required to graduate. - Maintain documentation of all Procedure Evaluation Forms (including Central Processing). - Turning in any complete assignment on the dates specified (i.e. clinical case reports).

+- Attending any conferences scheduled by the instructor. - Following the policies of the Surgical Technology Program within Dartmouth Health.